learn-co-curriculum/swift-optional-property/README.md

 GPA: 0.0
 ```

-If values are assigned to the optional properties, they will remain unwrapped and require optional binding to check for a value.
+If values are assigned to the optional properties, they will remain wrapped and require optional binding to check for a value.

 ```swift
 // Values assigned to optional properties